Healthdirect Free Australian health advice you can count on.

 How is Brugada syndrome diagnosed?

-Brugada syndrome is usually diagnosed by an electrocardiogram (ECG) test showing the characteristic ‘Brugada pattern’.
-Your doctor may identify this during a routine ECG test without you experiencing any symptoms.
+Brugada syndrome is often diagnosed by an electrocardiogram (ECG) test showing the characteristic 'Brugada pattern'.
+Your doctor may identify this during a routine ECG test without you having any symptoms.

-If your doctor suspects Brugada syndrome, you may be given a specific medicine to see if this brings on changes in your ECG.
-This test is done in hospital so you can be monitored for symptoms and any problems can be identified and treated quickly.
+Sometimes a test is done where a specific medicine is given before an ECG.
+This is to see if it brings on changes in your ECG.
+This test is done in hospital so you can be monitored for symptoms and any problems can be treated quickly.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.